prio-data/views_pipeline/documentation/ADRs/README.md

 ## Feedback and Inquiries

 For questions or comments regarding the ADRs or the documentation process, please initiate a discussion through a repository issue or bring it up in our regular team meetings.

----

-This version focuses on precise language and clear directives to improve readability and user guidance.
-It also emphasizes the importance of ADRs in the ongoing management of the project's architectural integrity.